Eric-Song-Nop/Resume-Markdown-template/md/resume.md

 [Rhythmo](https://rhythmo.cn) is a startup company providing intelligent solutions for lightweight virtual digital human generation and driving.

 - Only CPU or single iPhone needed for over 25fps motion capture.
-- Able to drive multiple popular human model type including fbx, vrm and much more.
+- Able to drive multiple popular human model types including fbx, vrm and much more.
 - Full body capture and model driving solution with body, hand and a morphing based solution for face.

 ### <span>Internship, Computer Graphics Engineer, Netease Games(Guangzhou)</span> <span>July.
 2021 -- Sept.
 2021</span>